denid88/sandbox-js/README.md

 - **Design Patterns**: Examples of common design patterns such as Singleton, Factory, and Observer.
 - **Data Structures**: Implementations of fundamental data structures like lists, stacks, and queues.
 - **Algorithms**: Sample algorithms including sorting, searching, and recursion.
-- **Language-Specific Features**: Code snippets showcasing unique features of languages like JavaScript, Dart, Swift, etc...
+- **Language-Specific Features**: Code snippets showcasing unique features of JavaScript.
 - **Best Practices**: Demonstrations of coding best practices, including code readability, testing, and optimization.

 ## How to Use